 Board of Directors

-Lorna Pitcher - Founder and President
+Lorna Pitcher, BA., LL.B.
+B.Ed. – Founder and President

-Francis Akena Adyanga
+Dr. Francis Akena Adyanga, PhD

-Chase McNabb – Head of social media
+Chase McNabb – Social media

-Cayleigh and her husband, Patrick were on a year-long sabatical in Africa from their Toronto teaching jobs when they volunteered at the project for 5 weeks in June/July 2012.
-They worked alongside Esther Atoo , COHU’s Ugandan Director and Solomon Adiyo, Director of the Barlonyo vocational school to update accountability reporting systems.
-Cayleigh’s and Patrick’s photography skills are evident in the offline catalogue in the COHU Shop and elsewhere on the COHU website.
+Cayleigh and her husband, Patrick were on a year-long sabbatical in Africa from their Toronto teaching jobs when they volunteered at the project for 5 weeks in June/July 2012.
+They worked alongside Esther Atoo , COHU’s Ugandan Director and COHU Uganda Board member, Solomon Adiyo, to update accountability reporting systems.
+Cayleigh’s and Patrick’s photography skills are evident in the offline catalogue and elsewhere on the COHU website.